AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 #### Verifying the accumulated data.

-The following must correspond to the values after siloing and ordering, and were verified in a [previous step](#verifying-ordered-arrays):
+The following must align with the results after ordering, as verified in a [previous step](#verifying-ordered-arrays):

 - Note hashes.
 - Nullifiers.
 - L2-to-L1 messages.
+- New contracts.

-> Note that these are arrays of siloed values.
+> Note that these are arrays of siloed values or relevant data.
 Attributes aiding verification and siloing only exist in the corresponding types in the transient accumulated data.

 The following must match the respective values in the previous kernel's public inputs:

-- New contracts.
 - Log hashes.
 - Log lengths.